Let me ask you something:

 The pigment absorbs UV radiation in sunlight, so it helps to protect skin cells from UV damage.

 Your body actually produces two kinds of pigment.

 One is called eumelanin and it is responsible for the golden brown color we normally associate with tanning.
 Another pigment is called phaeomelanin and it produces a red color.

 For example, a fair-skinned, red-headed Irishman produces more phaeomelanin and less eumelanin, which is why he basically doesn’t tan at all.

 So, the infamous tanning is a protective measure that the human body takes when it senses danger from UV rays.
 When you expose your skin to UV radiation from the Sun, melanin is transferred from melanocytes (cells that make melanin) to keratinocytes (another type of skin cell).
 And ta-da, this is what causes your skin to tan.

 Hm, but How Does Your Body Know It’s Sunny Out?

 Sunlight (or UV light from tanning beds) affects the pituitary gland (a gland at the base of the brain that secretes hormones) which then produces MSH (melanocyte-stimulating hormone).

 This hormone flows through the bloodstream to the melanocytes, which makes them able to produce more melanin.

-Weird fun fact: Since the pituitary gland is tied into the optic nerve, (the nerve in your eyes that lets you sense light), wearing sunglasses makes you tan less (because reduced melanin production).
+Weird fun fact: Since the pituitary gland is tied into the optic nerve, (the nerve in your eyes that lets you sense light), wearing sunglasses makes you tan less (because of reduced melanin production).
 What a hack.